AidanGuarniere/nabu-learning/README.md

 # nabu

-nabu is an open-source project designed to help people learn with AI
+nabu is an open-source learning tool I built to make studying easier.

+(these docs are out of date! missing Supabase-related instructions. if you're interested in utilizing this code, feel free to reach out and I'll help you get started with it.)

 ## Table of Contents